siglens/siglens-docs/docs/spl-docs/evaluation-functions/informational-functions.md

 ### Usage

 `isint` can be used with `eval` and `where` commands to check if a field's value is an integer.
-This is useful for conditional checks and for filtering records that contain an integer value in any field.
+This comes in handy for conditional checks and for filtering records that have an integer value in the specified field.

 ### Example